Adoptive Parent FAQs

 How do I find a birth mother who wants to place her child for adoption?

-Our clients create a “parent profile”, an autobiographical booklet (produced both in print and digitally) showing their story in both words and pictures.
+Our clients create a “parent profile,” an autobiographical booklet (produced both in print and digitally), that shares their story in both words and pictures.
 We send this profile to expectant parents so they can learn more about you.